GabrielSlima/blog/articles/clean-code-error-handling.md

 <div style="text-align: left;">
     <p>
-        Welcome to the PewdiePie's favourite blog about Software Engineering and today we are going to talk about how you can write clean and robust code by taking a look into error handling.
+        Welcome to the PewdiePie's favourite blog about Software Engineering and today we are going to talk about how you can write clean and robust code by using some design patterns and error handling.
     </p>
     <p>
         Error Handling is the process of antecipating, detecting and giving a solution for errors